 My faithful little book shall not last forever- whether it runs out of space or crumbles first.

 Soon after my grandmother died, my father and uncle began going through her estate.
-On night, while I was at my parents house, my father came in clutching something wrapped in a towel and two index card boxes.
+One night, while I was at my parent’ss house, my father came in clutching something wrapped in a towel and two index card boxes.
 He handed me the bundle and set the boxes down on the kitchen table.

 “Matt, this is yours, but your uncle wants those.
 Get busy, because I need to bring them back.”

 The bundle was my Bubba’s kitchen witch, and the boxes were full of her recipes.
 I whipped out my phone and started snapping pictures of every card with an even-remotely-remembered recipe on it.

 Her Corn Pudding that showed up on every family dinner table.
 Her Jewish Apple Cake that I now sell at the cafe.
 Her Banana Chocolate Chippies that she’d give me as a kid, and a host of others.

 When I got back to my place, I transcribed them for my sisters and cousins.